nikol-figalova/HuFa_Ulm_EEG/EEG_manual.md

 Ensure that you always have fresh EEG gel available for experiments.
 The shelf life of an opened EEG gel is about 12 months (be sure to write the opening date on the gel pack), but in my experience, they can sometimes dry out faster.
 If the gel dries out, it may be difficult to achieve the low impedance required, as the conductivity will be poor.
 Always check the EEG gel well in advance and order new supplies from BrainProducts if needed.
 Keep in mind that it can take a few weeks for them to process and ship your order.
 While it's important not to over-order, it's better to have a little extra on hand than to run out during an experiment.

 # 3. Software Requirements
 To visualize the EEG signals during setup, you'll need the BrainVision Recorder.
 This tool allows you to monitor the electrode resistance and visualize the data in real-time.
+You can also use the LSL (lab streaming layer) Viewer, but I would argue that you should use the original software for the setup.

 For recording data, you have two options: BrainVision Recorder or LSL Recorder.